 I prefer to use acrylic model paints over enamels.
-Acrylics are water-based, so they are non-toxic, easy to clean up, and can be thinned with 70-90% isopropyl alcohol to allow for fast drying.
+Acrylics are water-based, so they are non-toxic, easy to clean up, and can be thinned with water, or with 70% isopropyl alcohol to allow for fast drying.
 The majority of my paint collection is from Tamiya, but I also have some Model Master and Mission Model paints as well.

 |Tamiya||XF-2||Flat White||04, 57|

 |Tamiya||Fine Surface Primer||Light Grey||05, 06, 07, 08, 10, 11, 12, 14, 29, 33|

 |Tamiya||XF-56||Metallic Grey||05, 06, 11, 12, 14, 19, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 33|